inigogrch/dsci-workflow-automation/README.md

 # Running the Makefile (Our Analysis)

-1. In the terminal application, type `bash make all`.
+1. In docker's terminal application, type `cd/project`, then type `make all`.
-2. Access the `bash index.html` to view results.
+2. Then go to **/project/report/report.qmd** and click the **Render** button to render it.
+3. If you encounter issues, reset the data and start over by running: `make clean`.

-The `bash make all` command does the following:
+The `make all` command does the following:

 1\.
 Downloads the dataset